List of Galaxy Angel characters: Moon Angel Troupe

-An original member of the Angel Troupe, Milfeulle is always caring and cheerful, and will never hesitate to help another person, even people who are considered by others as enemies.
+An original member of the Angel Troupe, Millefeuille is always caring and cheerful, and will never hesitate to help another person, even people who are considered by others as enemies.
 Possessing a supernatural level of good luck, to the point where strange things keep occurring around her, sometimes causing great annoyance to others, but always in some ways beneficial to herself.
 Even in normal situations, like tossing a coin, she will get all heads or all tails.
-By the definition given in the game, Milfeulle has the ability to fail all probability measures and cause one outcome to be 100%.
+By the definition given in the game, Millefeuille has the ability to fail all probability measures and cause one outcome to be 100%.